89luca89/distrobox/docs/compatibility.md

 This project **does not need a dedicated image**.
 It can use any OCI images from docker-hub, quay.io, or any registry of your choice.

-Granted, they may not be as featureful as expected (some of them do not even have `which`, `mount`, `less` or `vi`) but that's all doable in the container itself after bootstrapping it.
+Many cloud images are stripped down on purpose to save size and may not include commands such as `which`, `mount`, `less` or `vi`).
+Additional packages can be installed once inside the container.
+We recommend using your preferred automation tool inside the container if you find yourself having to repeatedly create new containers.
+Maintaining your own custom image is also an option.

 The main concern is having basic Linux utilities (`mount`), basic user management utilities (`usermod, passwd`), and `sudo` correctly set.